swangarch/multilayer_perceptron/README.md

 ![Demo](visualization/diagram/mlp.jpg)

-A **Multilayer Perceptron** is a basic type of artificial neural network that learns to map input data to the correct output by adjusting internal parameters called weights and biases.
-It is composed of multiple layers of artificial neurons, where each neuron performs a simple computation — combining inputs, applying weights, adding a bias, and passing the result through an activation function to introduce non-linearity.
+A **Multilayer Perceptron** is a basic artificial neural network that learns to map input data to the correct output by adjusting internal parameters called weights and biases.
+It is composed of multiple layers of artificial neurons, where each neuron performs a simple computation — combining inputs, multiplying weights, adding a bias, and passing the result through an activation function to introduce non-linearity.
 Then using back propagation and gradient descent to find ideal weights and biases.

 ### Learning Process
 The learning process consists of three main stages: